efdevcon/devcon-website/src/content/pages/en/bogota.md

 template: city-guide
 ---

-Devcon 6 will be held in **Bogota**, Colombia's capital and largest city.
+<span class="h2 highlighted">Devcon 6 will be held in **Bogota**, Colombia's capital and largest city.</span>

-**Bogota** is the capital of and largest city in Colombia.
+<b>Bogota</b> is the capital of and largest city in Colombia.
 It is a place of convergence for people from all around the country and is therefore diverse and multicultural.
 Within this city, the past and present come together.